kubernetes/community/keps/sig-node/0030-20180906-quotas-for-ephemeral-storage.md

 ### Non-Goals

 * Application to storage other than local ephemeral storage.
+* Application to container copy on write layers.
+That will be managed by the container runtime.
+For a future project, we should work with the runtimes to use quotas for their monitoring.
 * Elimination of eviction as a means of enforcing ephemeral-storage limits.
 Pods that hit their ephemeral-storage limit will still be evicted by the kubelet even if their storage has been capped by